 The Contorted Mulberry is a very rare and unique Mulberry featuring gnarled and twisted branches and grows to only 8-10 ft. in height.
 Enjoy this beautiful and unusual effect especially after leaves fall.
-Bonus are the small, tasty, sweet black fruit.
+Bonus are the small, tasty, sweet black fruit though many other varieties produce superior fruit.

 Exotic, sweet, and delicious, Mulberries are very popular in Central Asia and the Middle East.
 Now we can grow and enjoy this juicy and nutritious fruit!
 Mulberry fruit resembles a Blackberry and is delicious eaten fresh and can be dried for tasty winter snacks.
 Mulberries are pest and disease resistant and form an attractive, small tree with dark green, tropical foliage.
 Along the ancient Silk Road in Central Asia, Mulberries are widely grown for their foliage, which is used to feed silkworms.